We buy to keep.

 German businesses alone will seek a successor by 2028 — the largest single-country wave in Europe (IfM Bonn, 2025).

-When you hold forever, you care about the long-term health of the business — not just the next 18 months of numbers.
+Hold in perpetuity, and you care about the enduring health of the business — not the next 18 months.

 Selling once means choosing carefully.